Tile Laying Kit - Make Light Work of Tile Laying

-Easier and quicker than using a lightweight mallet and "Stanley" knife or handsaw.
-This kit consist of a good quality 400W jigsaw, 2lb rubber mallet with glass fibre handle and a 1 metre steel rule.
+For easier and quicker tile laying, this kit consist of a good quality 800W jigsaw, 2lb rubber mallet with glass fibre handle and a 1 metre steel rule.
 Many DIY uses after tile laying.

 Buy online or by telephone on 01743 742028 during office hours

 Need advice or a detailed quotation?
 Call one of our garage interior design and installation experts.

-400W Jigsaw - Variable speed control, quick blade change facility, steel base, parallel guide and 2M cable.
+800W Jigsaw - Variable speed control, quick blade change facility, steel base, parallel guide and 2M cable.
 Supplied with wood cutting blade also suitable for PVC tiles.
-Useful for many jobs around the home.
+Useful for many jobs around the home. (the exact model supplied may vary from that in the picture)

 General purpose mallet with fibreglass shaft.
 Delivers a gentle but firm blow with little rebound.

-High quality steel rule permanently marked in metric and imperial graduations. • Includes hanging hole
+High quality steel rule permanently marked in metric and imperial graduations.
+Includes a hanging hole

 Frequently Asked Questions